payamy/pyspark-elk/README.md

 Elasticsearch has been used as the sink database of the ETL App.

 ### Backend App
 The backend application is written in FastAPI.
-The app is responsible for authentication users with JWT, and responding to users queries to the Elasticsearch database.
+The app is responsible for authenticating users with JWT, and responding to users queries to the Elasticsearch database.